kbengine/kbengine.github.com/docs/installation.md

 		lower_case_table_names = 2

-Create a new database, the database name is "demo"
+Create a new database, the database name is "kbe"

 		create database kbe;